KasiaMisirli/ticket-viewer/README.md

 ## Usage Instructions

-To start, follow the instructions above, start your server and type into url: http://localhost:4567/ First page will be displayed('/').
+To start, follow the instructions above, start your server and type into url: http://localhost:4567 First page will be displayed ('/').
 Please follow the instructions on that page.
 After clicking the link, the app will take you to ('/api?page=1').
 You can click on any of the tickets which will take you to ('/api/{id}')

-Note: {id} will be integer that is the id number of the ticket that you have selected.
+Note: {id} will be an integer that is the id number of the ticket that you have selected.
 By now, you should see a single ticket with additional info.
 To go back to the same page that you were on, simply click "Go Back" button.